 If you’re experiencing persistent pain or discomfort, it’s best to consult with a podiatrist for a tailored treatment plan.
 After all, taking care of your feet is an investment in your overall well-being—your feet carry you through life, so treat them with the respect they deserve.

-We are not doctors and this is in no way intended to be used as medical advice and we cannot be held responsible for your results.
+The owners of Cinnamon Hollow and many of its authors are not doctors and this is in no way intended to be used as medical advice.
+We cannot be held responsible for your results.
 As with any product, service or supplement, use at your own risk.
-Always do your own research before using.
+Always do your own research and consult with your personal physician before using.